 Chester County also contains the headquarters for a major pharmaceutical company that is currently listed in the Fortune 500, in Chesterbrook, PA.
-Another company which operates more than 200 skilled nursing and assisted living facilities, as well as rehabilitation therapy to more than 1,000 providers in 35 states, is based in Kennett Square, PA, making it a good target for commercial and industrial painting, and epoxy flooring services.
+Another company which operates more than 200 skilled nursing and assisted living facilities, as well as rehabilitation therapy to more than 1,000 providers in 35 states, is based in Kennett Square, PA, making it a good target for commercial and industrial painting, and epoxy flooring contractors in Chester, PA.

 Healthcare is the second-highest employment sector in Chester County.
 However, it has a lower than average concentration in Chester compared to the rest of the region.
 Healthcare and education combined accounted for about 15% of the county’s workforce in 2011.
 Four of Chester County’s top 18 employers are hospitals or medical facilities.